Unleash/unleash-client-rust/README.md

 requires sending background metrics to the API, you will need to arrange to call the `submit_metrics` method periodically.

+The unleash defined strategies are included, to support custom strategies implement the Strategy trait and insert the strategy into the Unleash.strategies collection.

 ## status

 Current status - in development.